tomrndom/osf-website/src/pages/index.md

     - image: /img/home/logo5.svg
   text: >-
-    Staying true to our mission of helping people build and operate open infrastructure, OIF hosts  open source projects that contribute to the advancement of today’s infrastructure.
+    Staying true to our mission of helping people build and operate open infrastructure, OpenInfra Foundation hosts  open source projects that contribute to the advancement of today’s infrastructure.
 From cloud  hosting to the driving force behind 5G, these projects are code first and operate under the guiding  principles we call the “Four Opens”.
   title: THE PROJECTS BEHIND OPEN INFRASTRUCTURE
 people:
   review: